-(A) Grounds and relief sought.
+(A) Grounds and Relief Sought.
 A motion must state with particularity the grounds for the motion, the relief sought, and the legal argument necessary to support it.
-The motion shall contain or be accompanied by any matter required by a specific provision of these Rules governing such a motion.
-If a motion is supported by affidavits or other papers, they shall be served and filed with the motion.
+[The motion must contain or be accompanied by any matter required by a specific provision of these Rules governing such a motion.
+If a motion is supported by affidavits or other papers, they shall be served and filed with the motion.]

-(B) Accompanying documents.
+(B) Accompanying Documents.

-- (i) any affidavit, declaration, or other paper necessary to support a motion must be served and filed with the motion. - (ii) an affidavit or declaration must contain only factual information, not legal argument. - (iii) a motion seeking substantive relief must include a copy of the trial court's opinion or agency's decision as a separate exhibit.
+(i) Any affidavit, declaration, or other paper necessary to support a motion must be served and filed with the motion.

+(ii) An affidavit or declaration must contain only factual information, not legal argument.

+(iii) Except as otherwise provided in Rule 27(e), a motion seeking substantive relief must include as a separate exhibit a copy of the trial court's or agency's decision.